Symplectic Generative Networks (SGNs): A Hamiltonian Framework for Invertible Deep Generative Modeling: Information-Theoretic Analysis

 In summary, the mapping \( \theta \mapsto \eta=\nabla\psi(\theta) \) equips the natural parameter space with a symplectic structure given by

 and the Hessian of the log-partition function, \( g_{ij}(\theta) \), which defines the Fisher-Rao metric, appears naturally in this context. \end{proof}

-\begin{theorem}[Information-Geometric Interpretation of SGNs] Assume the latent space of an SGN is endowed with a prior from an exponential family.
-Then, the Hamiltonian dynamics induced by \( H_\psi(q,p) \) define geodesic flows on the statistical manifold (with respect to the Fisher-Rao metric). \end{theorem}
+\begin{theorem}[Information-Geometric Interpretation of SGNs] Assume the latent space prior is from an exponential family with Fisher-Rao metric $G(q)$.
+If the SGN uses a purely kinetic Hamiltonian $H_\psi(q,p)=\tfrac12 p^\top G(q)^{-1}p$, then the Hamiltonian dynamics exactly coincide with the geodesic flow on the statistical manifold equipped with the Fisher-Rao metric.
+If a potential term $V(q)$ is added, the dynamics correspond to geodesics on a conformally perturbed metric or can be seen as forces acting along the manifold. \end{theorem}

 \begin{proof} Let the latent space be parameterized by natural parameters \( \theta \) of an exponential family.
 That is, the prior takes the form

 with the log-partition function \( \psi(\theta) \) and sufficient statistics \( T(x) \).
 By Theorem~\ref{thm:symplectic_structure}, the natural parameter space \( \Theta \) carries a canonical symplectic structure given by